Negend/Do-it-Too/README.md

   * extra table for members including their date user name id and password
   * With **absence** of **ActiveRecord** many relationships between members and uploads were made direct to **SQL**

+  This query alone was necssary to show the latest upload for each member id with all its corresponding info

+		  sql = "SELECT id, user_id, do_it_id, too_file, rating, username,join_date
+				  	FROM (
+				  		SELECT t.id, user_id, do_it_id, too_file, rating, username,join_date
+							FROM members m inner join testoos t on m.id  = t.user_id WHERE t.id in (
+								SELECT max(t.id)
+		  							FROM members m
+			  						INNER JOIN testoos t
+		  							ON m.id  = t.user_id group by username
+		  							)
+		  				) y
+		  			WHERE user_id = #{id}"

 ### JavaScript